What is Libertarianism?

 Here is a link to the World's smallest political quiz.

-Debbie Schum is the chairman of the Libertarian party of Delta County, below are some of her arguments for liberty.
+Debbie Schum is the chairman of the Libertarian party of Delta County, below and on the Outlaw Redneck Corner page are some of her arguments for liberty.

 Debbie debates amendments 60 & 61 and prop.
 101 on PBS.